leokong2002/VendingMachine/README.md

 # VendingMachine

-Hi, this is a awarded vending machine system of 3rd Project in 2017 with using C++, C# and Verlog
+This is a awarded vending machine system of 3rd Project in 2017 with using C++, C# and Verlog

 This vending machine system uses FPGA and MBED as the main control of I/O devices such as card reader, colour sensor, servo, etc.

-source code file(s) may be put in a password protected ZIP file to prevent plagiarism

-please send me email if you need to open up any ZIP file, thanks!
+System can deliver correct number of snacks and identify users' allergies from their cards